 ITOPF was established in 1968 as The International Tanker Owners Pollution Federation Ltd. Its original purpose was to administer a voluntary oil spill compensation agreement called TOVALOP (Tanker Owners Voluntary Agreement concerning Liability for Oil Pollution) in the wake of the TORREY CANYON incident.
 The Agreement remained in place until 1997 pending widespread ratification of the Civil Liability Convention which provides compensation in the case of spills of persistent oil from tankers.
 Over this period ITOPF established a reputation as the industry’s primary source of objective technical advice for spills of oil and chemicals from ships.
 Although originally established by tanker owners, the growing proportion of fuel oil spills arising from other types of ship led to ITOPF extending its services to all ships in February 1999.
 Whilst the full name no longer accurately reflected our remit, it was felt at that stage that a change of name might be detrimental as it was so well known within the industry.
 Over time, however, the acronym has increasingly been used in favour of the full name and the full name was officially dropped altogether on the occasion of our 50th anniversary in 2018.

 Find out more about ITOPF

-Our highly skilled international team are ready to assist 24 hours a day, 365 days a year to provide impartial technical advice.
+Our highly skilled international team are ready to assist 24 hours a day, 365 days a year to provide objective technical advice.